mmelkowski/IT-Cheat-Sheet-Code/README.md

 This repository contains multiple tutorial and cheat-sheet for diverse topics

-Any folder should represent a topic or technoology, a README file should be present at minimum.
+Any folder should represent a topic or technology, a README file should be present at minimum.

-The following technolgies are discussed:
+The following technologies are discussed:

-* awk
+* Awk
-* bash
+* Bash
 * Docker
 * Linux setup
 * Python
+* R
 * Snakemake